 The Fin is very easy to hold and manoeuvre around the inside of a bowl.
 As you can see from the photos above it leaves next to no cake mix once it’s been scraped around.
 This is one of those really handy bits of baking kit and in true JosephJoseph style it’s ergonomic and has a wide base so it will stand up on it’s own and not leave smears of cake mix all over your kitchen.

 The Glaze is going to be a very handy piece of kit for me.
-I add Madeira cakes so this will make it a much cleaner and easier job.
+I add sugar syrup to all my Madeira cakes so this will make it a much cleaner and easier job.
 Glaze comes with two lids – one with lots of holes which is perfect for adding glazes and the other with one central hole which will make light work of egg washing pastry.
 The pastry brush simply fits over whichever lid you choose.
 The bottle is soft silicone so you can squeeze it to allow the contents to flow out to your desired speed.
 The bottle is really tactile as it’s so soft.
-You just want to squidge it.to all my
+You just want to squidge it.

 As you can see from the shots above I used it to glaze the top of the cake and then not content with the amount of sugar already in this cake I proceeded to dribble even more lemon glaze over the sides!
 To say this was a sweet and tangy cake would be an understatement.